 - Rethink the interview process

-- Show up to job fairs and events
+- Attend job fairs and events

-Create videos to promote your company culture
+Create videos to promote your company culture.

 Why is recruitment important?